awsdocs/aws-cdk-guide/v2/testing.md

 The default partial matching behavior of `hasResourceProperties` can be changed using *matchers* from the [https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.assertions.Match.html#methods) class\.

-Matchers range from the very lenient \(`Match.anyValue`\) to the quite strict \(`Match.objectEquals`\), and can be nested to apply different matching methods to different parts of the resource properties\.
+Matchers range from lenient \(`Match.anyValue`\) to strict \(`Match.objectEquals`\)\.
+They can be nested to apply different matching methods to different parts of the resource properties\.
 Using `Match.objectEquals` and `Match.anyValue` together, for example, we can test the state machine's IAM role more fully, while not requiring specific values for properties that may change\.

 ------
 #### [ TypeScript ]